 The song "High by the Beach" comprises Lana Rey's soft, whispery voice.

-The song conveys the images of beautiful afternoons while lying on the sand, stoned Vernice surfers, and surreal landscape around the beach.
+The song conveys the images of beautiful afternoons while lying on the sand, stoned Vernice surfers, and surreal landscapes around the beach.
 The song is ambient for social smokers who love contemplative songs about starting over and peace.

 38. "Island In The Sun"